jsh9/cercis/docs/index.md

 <!--
-black documentation master file, created by sphinx-quickstart on Fri Mar 23 10:53:30 2018.
+cercis documentation master file, created by sphinx-quickstart on Fri Mar 23 10:53:30 2018.
 -->